-There are different aspects of the Hong Kong company registration that you might want to consider, so it’s worth taking a look at our guide to setting up a company in Hong Kong.
+There are different aspects of Hong Kong company registration that you might want to consider, feel free to take a look at our guide to setting up a company in Hong Kong.

 How to file an offshore claim in Hong Kong?

 You should file an OTC at the same time as filing your profit tax return (PTR), as this document is a mandatory part of the offshore status examination.